-The site has remained the home of the Civil Service Football Club and Civil Service Rugby Club, now known as CSR1863 Stags, since its opening.
+The site has remained the home of the Civil Service Football Club and Civil Service Rugby Club, now known as CS 1863 Stags, since its opening.

-Originally there was but one Civil Service Football Club whose members played whichever of the various forms of the yet to be standardised (rugby/ football) games they felt most suited to.
-The Football Association was formed on 26th October 1863 and the club formed the respective teams.
+When it was formed, there was one Civil Service Football Club and its members played any of the games they wished, before Rugby and Football were standardised.
+The Football Association was formed on 26th October 1863 and the respective Football and Rugby teams were formed.

 Civil Service Football Club

 The Civil Service Football Club is acknowledged as the sole surviving association amateur football club from the original eleven clubs who founded The Football Association (FA) at the Freemasons’ Tavern, Great Queen Street in London on 26 October 1863.